I Make $77,000, Live In Colorado & I Own A House With My Sister

 Advertisement

-10:30 p.m. — I brush my teeth and take a shower, which includes my actual skin-care routine: CeraVe hydrating cleanser followed by Neutrogena SPF 15 moisturizer after I'm out and dried off.
+10:30 p.m. — I brush my teeth and take a shower, which includes my actual skin-care routine: CeraVe hydrating cleanser followed by Neutrogena SPF 15 moisturiser after I'm out and dried off.

 11:00 p.m. — I play some more Merge Mansion, then read for a while (A Lady's Guide to Fortune Hunting by Sophie Irwin), and head to bed.